linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 - All of the links will also be in my blogpost

-## ko-fi

-- If you want to support me

 ## Pending items

 - These don't have to be at a specific section, they can be anywhere in the file, I just leave them at the top because they break my `<C-Space` key

----

 - <!-- TODO; Fix spell, I noticed it works outside tmux -->
-- <!-- TODO: Fix mutiline bold, bolds but doesn't unbold -->
+- <!-- TODO; Fix mutiline bold, bolds but doesn't unbold -->
+- <!-- TODO; Delete current file with keymap -->
 - <!-- TODO: Current line bullet point with <leader>ml -->
-- <!-- TODO: Delete current file with keymap -->

 ## Markdown tips